Restored Island-Ocean Biodiversity

 Our world is facing rapid environmental changes and a mass extinction crisis.
 The permanent loss of animal and plant species harms our ecosystems and puts humanity — and all other life forms — at risk.

 The Island-Ocean Connection Challenge fosters biodiversity through the recovery of native, unique, and at-risk species within island-ocean habitats.
 Restored and rewilded islands can conserve critical terrestrial and marine ecosystems, helping vulnerable species thrive.
-Many prioritized islands are in global Key Biodiversity Areas, which are some of the most important biodiversity habitats in the world.

 This Floreana Mockingbird (Mimus trifasciatus) is one of an estimated 600 at-risk endangered species populations that can benefit from restored and rewilded island-marine habitats.

-How restored Islands Foster biodiversity
+How restored islands foster biodiversity

 Seabirds play a vital role in thriving island-marine ecosystems.
 Greater biodiversity increases resilience to climate change and safeguards natural sustainability for all lifeforms.